 One thing the above roles have in common is that they all call for advanced nursing knowledge and skills.
 In most cases, RNs will not qualify for these positions; they require going to nursing school and earning a Master of Science in Nursing (MSN degree).

-Through a master’s in nursing program, you can specialize in fields such as nursing informatics, nursing education, leadership and management, and family nursing (i.e., a family nurse practitioner program).
+Through a master’s in nursing program, you can specialize in fields such as public health, psychiatric-mental health, adult-gerontology acute care, adult-gerontology primary care, nursing informatics, nursing education, leadership and management, and family nursing (i.e., a family nurse practitioner program).
 Not only will these specializations help you acquire specialized knowledge, they will put you in position for the best nursing careers and top nursing salaries.

 There are a lot of opportunities for nurses who have the proper skills and knowledge.
 Earning a master’s in nursing online from Walden University can put you in position to take full advantage of those opportunities.